Summer Sounds at Hubbard Park: Free Concerts for 2026

 Mark your calendar and invite a friend—Summer Sounds is one of the easiest ways to savor a Wednesday night close to home.
 Whether you stay for a single song or settle in for the full set, these six free concerts promise easy rhythms, fresh air, and another reason to celebrate summer on the North Shore.

 Looking for more area outdoor concerts?
-See the nearby Glendale Live @ The Oasis concert series and our guide to North Shore Summer Concerts in 2025.
+See the nearby Glendale Live @ The Oasis concert series and our guide to North Shore Summer Concerts.